 Global Parcel Delivery Market Insight Report 2020

-This report was researched during January and February 2020, before COVID-19 had spread globally and become a pandemic.
+This report was researched during January and February 2020, just before COVID-19 spread globally and was declared a pandemic.
+It includes a new forecast made in December 2020.

-In the last couple of weeks, views on the impact of the virus on the global economy and on online retail have changed rapidly.
-Current expectations are that:
+During 2020 views on the impact of the virus on the global economy and on online retail have continued to change.

-In this report we provide our original forecast, as prepared in February 2020, along with an update reflecting our latest views on how we now expect the market to perform during this year (2020) and what implications this has for later years.
+In this report we provide our original forecast, as prepared in February 2020, along with an update carried out in December 2020 reflecting our latest views on how we now expect the market to have performed during this year (2020) and our current expectations for later years.

 The global parcels market was almost US$430bn in 2019, up from just under US$380bn in 2018.